 2) I booked dedicated time to spend with my family.

 3) I prioritized the most important items and put the rest of my to-do list in my mental storage shed and many projects got parked on a parking lot list for when I was ready.

 Now it feels like my life has been recalibrated, my sense of well-being has returned, and I've realigned with my values.
 Aww. . . my heart is light again!

 Work-life balance is an art, one we must continually refine as our relationships and life change.
 Sometimes it's the small things that refresh us most.
 The key is mindfulness.
 It's only a decision away to move from stressful thinking to the mindset of being present.

-Thank you Western Tanager for gracing me with the joy of your graceful presence.
+Thank you Western Tanager for gracing me with the joy of your beautiful presence.

-For support or to learn more about mindful living, contact us at Heartmanity!
+For personalized support or to learn more about mindful living, contact us at Heartmanity!